chrisfilo/bids-specification/PULL_REQUEST_TEMPLATE.md

 * *Lorem ipsum dolor sit amet, consectetur adipiscing.*

-### How much impact does this update have to the internal consistency of the standard?
+### How much impact does this update have to the internal consistency of the specification?

 <!-- Please select one of the boxes.